-Clarifye is a comprehensive digital eye exam.
+Clarifye is a comprehensive digital eye exam from LensCrafters.
 It measures the optical characteristics of a patient’s visual system to an incredible degree.
 Clarifye is capable of pinpointing even the tiniest changes that occur over time.

-Clarifye is a trustworthy option for diagnosing or monitoring other health issues, such as diabetes or glaucoma, by evaluating the eyes.
+Clarifye is helpful in diagnosing or monitoring other health issues, such as diabetes or glaucoma.
 It can also provide insight into common night vision issues that can affect night driving, minimizing starburst and halos around lights.